 It is essential to remember that a sink disposal will require more water.
 Utilizing a disposer will increase your household’s monthly water usage, which will ultimately increase your water bill.
 Although most will rule out the installation of a disposal for this very reason, there are some benefits involved.
 Therefore, you will need to weigh the pros and cons and make sure the extra cost will be worth it in the end.

 Can your plumbing handle it?

-There is no doubt that a garbage disposal will put additional pressure on your home’s plumbing.
+There is no doubt that a waste unit will put additional pressure on your home’s plumbing.
 Do you already have frequent plumbing problems such as clogs or backups?
 If so, you may want to steer clear of a disposer.
 Before installing a disposal, it is generally recommended that you have your septic tank inspected and emptied.